 Join Reynald Adolphe for an in-depth discussion in this video What you should know, part of Learning Entity Framework Core.

-- [Instructor] For this course, I'm assuming that you're already comfortable with .NET and programming in C#.
-Specifically, you should be familiar with object-oriented programming, the .NET Framework, and Visual Studio.
-If you aren't comfortable with these, or if you have any questions while watching this course, I'd recommend you take a look at my course, .NET Programming Introduction, and C# Essential Training with David Gassner.
+- [Reynald] For this course, I'm assuming that you're already comfortable with .NET and programming in C#.
+Specifically, you should be familiar with object-oriented programming, the .NET framework and Visual Studio.
+If you aren't comfortable with these, or if you have any questions while watching this course, I recommend you take a look at my course, .NET programming introduction, and C# Essential Training with David Gassner.
 Now, when I recorded this course, I used Visual Studio Community 2015, but this is an update and I want to point out that we now have Visual Studio 2017 and there's been some major changes.

 - Entity Framework (EF) overview